Policy Framework

 Retiring Policy Documents

-A University or Unit Policy Document may need to be retired, rather than revised, as operational or regulatory requirements evolve.
+A University or Unit Policy Document may need to be retired, instead of updated, as operational or regulatory requirements evolve.

 University Policy Documents

-Units must follow the process listed in the University Procedure for Policy Management to retire their University Policy Document.
+Units must follow the process listed in the University Procedure for Policy Management to retire a University Policy Document.

 Unit Policy Documents

-Unit Heads have discretion to retire any Unit Policy Document and may use any process acceptable to the Unit that complies with the University’s Records Management Policy.
+Unit Heads may retire any Unit Policy Document and may use any process acceptable to the Unit that complies with the University’s Records Management Policy.

 Roles and Responsibilities